Lokua/m50.net/README.md

 ./templates

 # This is the actual build script that passes the playlist files
-# though the template and write the results to the playlists-html directory
+# though the template and writes the results to the playlists-html directory
 ./build.mjs
 ```

 To compile the playlists:

 1. Navigate to the root of this project via command prompt
-2. Run `npm run build`; the status of each file's compilation will be logged
+2. Run `npm run build`; the status of each file's compilation will be logged and
+   a list of any failed compilations will be printed to
+   `extraction-failures.json`
 3. Copy the files in [playlists-html](/playlists-html) over to your host/server

 ## Playlist Format